ethanczc/test_codes/README.md

-# test_codes
+# test_codes_python
-For testing, tries, examples, debugging and what nots
+For python testing, tries, examples, debugging and what nots